 As a working writer, I spend hours every week editing my own writing and searching for the most useful tips to improve my art.
 Once a week, I’ll share one of those tips with you.
 They’re always brief and always focused.

-To subscribe, simply click the image below.
-It’ll take you to the subscription form:
+To subscribe, simply click here.
+It’ll take you to the subscription form.

 Here are the ten most popular Writers Tips last year: